 automobiles.
 It will look fairly prototypical with a load of mixed make

+and year model vehicles!
 All the major trailer components are molded way too thick

 (Herpa, A-Line, Busch, and Lonestar have definitely spoiled us!).
 Much